hodu-rs/hodu/docs/tensor_creation_en.md

 ## Overview

-There are two main ways to create tensors in Hodu:
+There are three main ways to create tensors in Hodu:

 1. **Dynamic Creation**: Immediately create actual tensors with data
+2. **Operational Creation**: Create tensors from other tensors with gradient propagation
-2. **Static Creation**: Define input placeholders in Script mode
+3. **Static Creation**: Define input placeholders in Script mode

 ## Dynamic Tensor Creation